-A medical leave of absence allows you to interrupt your studies because of medical reasons.
+A medical leave of absence allows you to interrupt your studies due to health challenges.
 These may include mental and physical health issues, chronic conditions, emergency surgery, injuries, or any medical condition that makes continuing in courses impossible.
-The deadline for requesting a medical leave of absence from your academic dean is 5 p.m. on the last day of classes in a semester.
-A medical leave of absence will not be retroactively granted after this time.
+The medical leave of absence deadline for all documentation is 5 p.m. on the last day of classes in a semester.
+Please contact the Time Away Office.
+A medical leave of absence will not be granted retroactively granted.

 While most medical leaves of absence occur while a semester is in progress, you may also request a medical leave between semesters (after completing one semester and before beginning the next semester), if your health conditions preclude your ability to return to Duke for the next semester.